Photo: Source = http://www.flickr.com/photos/globalite/6625827591/

 Simply the best

-Guardiola’s team revolutionized the game with its possession-oriented game, short and quick passes between players that were situated very close together.
-And then the immediate, hefty pressure on the opposition when they lost the ball.
-This tiki-taka football was the antithesis to Jose Mourinho’s defensive teams (Inter won the Champions League the following season) and inspiration to managers like Jürgen Klopp.
+Anyone taking the 2008-09 Champions League Final and Barcelona’s humiliating crushing of Manchester United, understood that they had witnessed a new and winning way of playing the game.
+Pep Guardiola’s Barcelona side of the 2008-9-10 seasons won an unprecedented six buckets, including La Liga and Champions League.
+And they did it in dominating fashion.
+Guardiola’s team revolutionized the game with its possession-oriented game, short and quick passes between players that were situated very closely together, with immediate pressure on the opposition when they lost the ball.
+This tiki-taka football was the antithesis to Jose Mourinho’s defensive teams (Inter won the Champions League the following season) and an inspiration to a new generation of managers.

 Can the network analysis identify footballing weaknesses?